 Month #2:

-In your second month, you move the links to the “Product Promotions” down and the links to the “Inventory Liquidation” up.
-In doing this, you generate 100 clicks from 10,000 email recipients and see your CTR go up to 1.0%.
+In your second month, you move the links to the "Product Promotions" down and the links to the "Inventory Liquidation" up.
+In doing this, you generate 100 clicks from 10,000 email recipients and see your CTR increase to 1.0%.

 Month #3:

-You’re still not satisfied and decide to make yet another change.
-This time you move the “Company Advertisement” upwards to just below the “Company Logo” and then move the “Contact Details: Phone Numbers“ down to the bottom.
+You're still not satisfied and decide to make yet another change.
+This time, you move the "Company Advertisement" upwards to just below the "Company Logo" and then move the "Contact Details: Phone Numbers "down to the bottom.
 You are effectively switching their placements.
-This time you generate 150 clicks from 10,000 email recipients, thereby increasing your CTR to 1.50%.
+This time, you generate 150 clicks from 10,000 email recipients, increasing your CTR to 1.50%.

 Month #4:

-Finally, you swap the “Industry Best Practices” with the “Product Promotions”.
-However, this time your CTR decreases as you only generate 140 clicks out of 10,000 email recipients.
-So, your CTR of 1.4% in the fourth month is a decline from the third month.
-Obviously, you would not continue with this change.
+Finally, swap the "Industry Best Practices" with the "Product Promotions".
+However, your CTR decreases this time as you only generate 140 clicks out of 10,000 email recipients.
+So, your CTR of 1.4% in the fourth month declines from the third month.
+You would not continue with this change.

-The excel table above summarizes all of these aforementioned steps.
+The Excel table above summarizes all of these steps.
 Now, this isn't the end of the testing.
-You should always try and increase CTR across all of your digital marketing and advertising plans.
+You should always try to increase CTR across all of your digital marketing and advertising plans.

-This means using this simple test to improve the performance of individual online marketing plans, improving your website's layout, upgrading your company's blog, and or improving the performance of any other inbound lead generation tool.
+This means using this simple test to improve the performance of individual online marketing plans and your website's layout, upgrade your company's blog, and improve the performance of any other inbound lead generation tool.

 Don't stop trying to improve the performance of your online marketing plans.
 In this example, we've merely played around with the placement of these advertising blocks or descriptions.